Roman Banquets in Ancient Rome: myth, archeological evidences and history

 Thanks to a variety of sources - archaeological remains, art, and even ancient cookbooks - we have a pretty good idea of what a Roman banquet would have looked like.
 The Romans copied the Greek model of lying down on beds, which were placed in a U shape in the triclinium (dining room).

 In Rome, archaeologists have found many examples of these kinds of dining rooms.
 One of the most interesting is the Cenatio Jovis, located in the luxurious imperial palace of Domitian on the Palatine Hill.
 The remains of a marble floor have been found here, as well as the underground ducts used to heat the room.
-These findings, along with other aspects of social life in Ancient Rome, are discussed at length by our archaeologist guide on our in-depth Vip Colosseum tour & Ancient Rome, a journey through the places and culture of Ancient Rome.
+These findings, along with other aspects of social life in Ancient Rome, are discussed at length by our archaeologist guide on our in-depth Private Tour of the Colosseum and Ancient Rome, a journey through the places and culture of Ancient Rome.

 Ordinary meals might have been taken sitting down or even standing up, but for a lengthy banquet, Romans preferred to recline.
 The arrangement of the beds and the seating plan depended on the guests.
 The lectus medius (middle couch) was the most desirable, as it allowed easy conversation with the host, who sat to the right, as well as the best view of the garden or courtyard through the window.
 In Virgil’s Aeneid, Queen Dido sits on the middle couch, between Aeneas and Cupid - further evidence of the middle being a privileged position.